 Need to know

-- Brands are heavily promoting their discounts, but some of these are on items that performed poorly in CHOICE tests
+- Brands are heavily promoting their discounts, but some of the items on offer performed poorly in CHOICE tests

-- We've also seen decent savings on some items we recommend, so it's important to check CHOICE reviews before you buy
+- But we've also seen decent savings on items we recommend, so it's important to check CHOICE reviews before you buy

-The 2025 end of the financial year (EOFY) sales are here and retailers and manufacturers are dropping prices on lots of products in the lead-up to June 30.
+The 2025 end of the financial year (EOFY) sales are here and retailers and manufacturers are dropping prices on lots of products in the final days before June 30.

-In the last few weeks, we've seen major retailers such as Harvey Norman and Amazon, and manufacturers like Samsung and Dyson, cut prices on their stock by as much as 70%.
+In the last month, we've seen major retailers such as Harvey Norman and Amazon, and manufacturers like Samsung and Dyson, cut prices on their stock by as much as 70%.

 Every day brings more deals, and while we have seen quality products going for cheaper than normal, EOFY can also be a time when retailers try to offload unpopular products, leading to dud items getting mixed in among bargain stock.

-In fact, some of the most attention-grabbing markdowns we've seen so far this year are on products that have performed poorly in CHOICE testing.
+In fact, some of the most attention-grabbing markdowns we've seen so far this year are on products that have performed poorly in our reviews.

-So how can you dodge getting caught up in the hype and avoid ending up with a poor performer?
+So how can you avoid ending up with one of these poor performers?

 As an independent expert tester of many of the products being slapped with EOFY markdowns, CHOICE is uniquely able to shine a light on the actual quality of what's being sold.